 Therefore, intangibles that may be recognised on a balance sheet under IFRS are only a fraction of what are often considered to be ‘intangibles’ in a broader sense.

 However, the picture has improved since 2001, when IFRS 3 in Europe, and FAS 141 in the US, started to require companies to break down the value of the intangibles they acquire as a result of a takeover into five different categories — including customer- and market related intangibles — rather than lumping them together under the catch-all term ‘goodwill’ as they had in the past.

 But because only acquired intangibles, and not those internally generated, can be recorded on the balance sheet, this results in a lopsided view of a company’s value.
 What is more, the value of those assets can only stay the same or be revised downwards in each subsequent year, thus failing to reflect the additional value that the new stewardship ought to be creating.

-In identifying potential IAS 38 Intangible assets, the search is through the profit or loss expense accounts, the link between potential intangibles and profit or loss expenses is as follows:
+In identifying potential intangibles, the search is through the profit or loss expense accounts, the link between potential intangibles and profit or loss expenses is as follows:

 Profit or loss expense accounts

 Self-created enterprise business reputation

 Entitlement to the production samples